 Chopsticks consist of two sticks, that are smoothed and frequently tapered and are commonly made from the following material.

 - Stainless steel.

-Chopsticks are also made from titanium, gold, silver, porcelain, jade, and ivory, but this not common.
+Chopsticks are also made from titanium, gold, silver, porcelain, jade, and ivory, but this is not common.

-- Bamboo and wooden chopsticks are inexpensive, and don’t conduction heat, and also have a good grip for holding food.
+- Bamboo and wooden chopsticks are inexpensive, don’t conduct heat, and also have a good grip for holding food.
 The downside is that over time they can warp and deteriorate with continued use.

-- Plastic chopsticks are inexpensive, and isn’t a good conductor of heat and are resistant to wear and tear.
+- Plastic chopsticks are inexpensive, aren’t a good conductor of heat, and are resistant to wear and tear.
 Plastic chopsticks tend to be slippery with handling food.

 - Metal chopsticks are durable and easy to clean, but metal is slippery.